arifein/pythonHgBenchmark/README.md

 main.py : Main file for calling functions

-load_Hgmodel_data.py : Load Hg datasets from model simulations
+helper_functions.py : General helper functions for loading and averaging model data

 TGMAndObs.py : Plot the mean surface TGM for mercury against different sites for the reference and new models.